 A Trade Mark is like a badge of origin of the goods or services to which it is applied.
 Through its acquired reputation, it also becomes a badge of quality.
 Trade Marks are most commonly words or images (logos) or combinations of these, but they can also be shapes, sounds or scents.

-Obtaining a registered Trade Mark in the UK or EU is a relatively quick and inexpensive process.
-We can also file internationally depending on your requirements.
+Obtaining a registered Trade Mark in the UK is a relatively quick and inexpensive process.
+We can also file in the EU and internationally depending on your requirements, working with associates in those countries as is necessary, or through the Madrid Protocol, a filing convention run by WIPO.

 A registered Trade Mark will not prevent someone copying your idea but it may;